 ANTH 399 Directed Reading or Research (V) Repeatable nine times.
 Pre: major or minor in Anthropology.

 ANTH 410 Ethics in Anthropology (3) Seminar surveying ethical cases, problems, issues and questions from the inception of anthropology to the present.
-Pre: 152.
-(Alt. years)
+Junior standing or higher or consent.

 ANTH 411 Museum Anthropology (3) Anthropological study of museums and related sites of cultural production (historic sites, memorials, theme parks).
 Junior standing or higher.
 (Alt. years) DS